-The California Environmental Quality Act was initiated to open development decisions so that action could be taken to offset negative environmental effects.
+The California Environmental Quality Act was initiated to open development decisions so that action could be taken to offset negative environmental effects, and as a mechanism for community review of projects.
 At its basis, CEQA offers a tool to balance environmental values with concrete development decisions, and as such, was one of the early tools citizens and agencies had to promote environmentally favorable projects, and reject, or reduce the impact of, negative ones.
-However, its provisions have created numerous concerns about delay and misuse of CEQA; policy makers have recently started discussing reform of CEQA to help address concerns about misuse and delays to good housing projects.
+However, its provisions have created numerous concerns about delay and misuse of CEQA; policymakers have recently started discussing reform of CEQA to help address concerns about misuse and delays to good housing projects.
+Reform should be pursued in a way that does not unduly limit neighborhood participation in review of development proposals.

-Using best practices, Community Plan exemptions and tiered environmental reviews, can help enable CEQA to be more closely tuned to its initial intent, and to become a strong mechanism for smart growth planning and development.
+Using best practices, Community Plan exemptions and tiered environmental reviews can help enable CEQA to be more closely tuned to its initial intent, and to become a strong mechanism for smart growth planning and development.
 In particular, the City should explore mechanisms that will maintain the strength of CEQA and its use as a tool for environmental protection while eliminating aspects of its implementation that are not appropriate to the City's context.
-One such improvement underway is the recent Board of Supervisors direction to study the updating of automobile "Level of Service" (LOS) with Auto Trip Generation (ATG) as a more meaningful measure of traffic impacts in an urban context. .
+One such improvement underway is the recent Board of Supervisors direction to study the updating of automobile "Level of Service" (LOS) with Auto Trip Generation (ATG) as a more meaningful measure of traffic impacts in an urban context.
+The City should ensure best practices do not impact any community's ability to understand, and provide input towards, impacts of proposed projects.
+Residents should continue to have due process available to them to participate in future of their neighborhoods.